ediboko1980/bootstrap/site/content/getting-started/javascript.md

 {{< callout warning >}}
 ## jQuery events

 Bootstrap will detect jQuery if `jQuery` is present in the `window` object and there is no `data-no-jquery` attribute set on `<body>`.
 If jQuery is found, Bootstrap will emit events thanks to jQuery's event system.
-So if you want to listen to Bootstrap's events, you'll have to use the jQuery methods (`.on`, `.one`) instead of `addEventListener`.
+So if you want to listen to Rocket's events, you'll have to use the jQuery methods (`.on`, `.one`) instead of `addEventListener`.

 {{< highlight js >}}
 $('#myTab a').on('shown.bs.tab', function () {